netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    start ("period-start") and a positive time duration ("duration").
 For the first format, the start of the period MUST be before the end of the period.

-   The "description" includes a description of the period.
+   The "period-description" includes a description of the period.
 No constraint is imposed on the structure nor the use of this parameter.

 ~~~~
 {::include ./yang/tree/period-grp.txt}
 ~~~~
 {: #pt-tree title="Period of Time Grouping Tree Structure"}

 ### The "recurrence" Grouping {#sec-rec}